Board

 Adjunct Associate Professor Shang Chee Chong

-Dr Chong Shang Chee is an assistant professor at the Department of Paediatrics, Yong Loo Lin School of Medicine and a senior consultant paediatrician.
+Dr Chong Shang Chee is an associate professor at the Department of Paediatrics, Yong Loo Lin School of Medicine and a senior consultant paediatrician.
 She currently heads the Child Development Unit (CDU) at NUH.
 She is heavily involved in the national development of policies in early childhood practices, early intervention and educational initiatives.

 She currently sits on several workgroups and panels including the Maternal and Child Health workgroup by the Ministry of Health, and another to evaluate research conducted as part of the national KidSTART programme.
 For her contributions to various projects with the Ministry of Social and Family Development (MSF), she was awarded the Friends of MSF Award in 2021.